smart-data-models/dataModels/pysmartdatamodels/README.md

           if there's any problem related to input parameter and json schema:
               False

+Function ngsi_ld_example_generator_str(schema: str, dataModel: str, subject: str)

+        It returns a fake normalized ngsi-ld format example based on the given json schema
+            Parameters:
+                schema: schema.json contents
+                dataModel: repo name
+                subject: model name

+            Returns:
+                if the input parameter exists and the json schema is a valide json: a fake normalized ngsi-ld format example stored in dictionary format if there's any problem related to input parameter and json schema:
+                    False

 18- Return a fake key value ngsi-ld format example.
 Function ngsi_ld_keyvalue_example_generator(schemaUrl)